 The Commonwealth had a unique system of government for its time.
 Simply put, it was a basic parliamentary system.
 It had a king who was in charge of matters of war.
 At the same time, there was an elected congress.
 Moreover, the King had to swear to uphold the Henrician Articles, an early constitution.

 However, there was a problem with this system: The nobility slowly took power from the monarchy and parliament.
 Meanwhile, the nobles were also vulnerable to outside influences and bribes, causing power to slowly leak from the Commonwealth.

 End of Sovereignty (1795 - 1918)

 An uprising in Poland in 1794 gave foreign powers the excuse they needed.
 Austria, Prussia, and Russia carved out pieces of Poland for themselves, and Poland’s sovereignty ended.
-It did not reappear for another 120 years, although a national identity remained.
+It did not reappear for another 120 years, although its national identity remained.

 During this time, Poland saw a lot of change.
 Only a few years after Poland lost its sovereignty, Napoleon Bonaparte swept through Europe and claimed Poland in 1813.
 Napoleon set up a puppet government, the Duchy of Warsaw.
-This didn’t last long either, because Napoleon got the boot in 1815 at the Battle of Waterloo.
+This didn’t last long either because Napoleon got the boot in 1815 at the Battle of Waterloo.

 After Napoleon’s defeat, the Duchy of Warsaw was replaced by Congress Poland.
 Congress Poland was technically a part of the Russian Empire.
 And the Russian Empire made sure it stayed that way, forcibly integrating Congress Poland into its umbrella.